ComradeAERGO/CTP/readme.md

 The `trials-service` app was built with the intent of following Hexagonal architecture patterns, in an attempt to try to keep its parts as loosely coupled as possible.

 As a whole, the trials-service app is a simple server that exposes a resource of clinical trials.
-It is composed of 3 main parts:
+It is composed of several parts:
 - `domain` - The domain layer
 - `application` - The application layer, which contains the business logic
 - `infrastructure` - The infrastructure layer, which contains the implementation of the business logic